Natalis Chan

-Natalis "Nat" Chan Pak Cheung (born 3 December 1950 in Hong Kong), also known by his nickname "Smart", is a Hong Kong television host, film actor, singer and producer.
+Natalis "Nat" Chan Pak Cheung (born 3 December 1950 in Hong Kong), also known by his nickname "Smart" (阿叻), is a Hong Kong television host, film actor, singer and producer.

 Besides his duties as a variety show host, he has also been a horse racing commentator and horse trainer.
 In total, his horses have won 54 races, including the hard to achieve triple-trifecta six times.

-In the recent decade, he invested in Star East with Eric Tsang.
+Around the turn of the millennium, he invested in Star East with Eric Tsang.